-What is MVP development?
+What is MVP development for startups?

 MVP (minimum viable product) is an approach to test a business idea and collect feedback on the future product.
 Long story short, MVP is a basic minimalistic version of the product that contains only essential features that help the app operate.
 The viability part means that even with limited functionality, it should still be viable and beneficial for users.